gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Shlurp shlurp shlurp…*
-At first Maddy tried to pick her way from rock to rock, but her feet were so muddy after just a few steps that she gave up and trudged in as straight a line as she could.
+At first Maddy tried to pick her way from rock to rock, but after a few steps her feet were so muddy that she gave up and trudged in as straight a line as she could.
 It wasn't very straight:
-the river was wide and shallow in the Mire, and any three people would have had four different opinions about where its bank actually was, or whether even it had one.
+the river was wide and shallow in the Mire, and any three people would have had four different opinions about where its bank was or whether even it had one.

-The smell of damp vegetation was almost overpowering.
+The smell of rotting vegetation was almost overpowering.
 A sharp chemical tang came and went, reminding Maddy of the turpentine she used to clean her paintbrushes or the greasy black poison her mother sponged onto the porch every spring to keep the termites away.
-If they got back to Rusty Bridge, she was going to take the longest, soapiest bath of her entire life.
+If they ever got back to Rusty Bridge, she was going to take the longest, soapiest bath of her life.

-They stopped twice when they heard motors revving in the distance, crouching behind whatever bushes were handy until the sound faded.
+They stopped twice when they heard motors revving in the distance, crouching behind whatever bushes were nearby until the sound faded.
-After a few minutes they reached a stand of trees, fingerling willows no taller than Maddy and a few larger ones whose branches bent in elegant sad arcs.
+After a few minutes they reached a stand of fingerling willows, some no taller than Maddy and a few larger ones whose branches bent in sad arcs.
-Some had leaves that shimmered metallically in the moonlight and tinkled faintly in the breeze.
+Their leaves shimmered metallically in the moonlight and tinkled faintly in the breeze.
-The foursome steered clear of those.
+The foursome steered clear of them.

 They had been walking for about half an hour when a patch of rotten bark came off a fallen tree